 Here at Search/Natural we follow the latest news and keep in touch with organic search developments as they happen so you can be sure that we’re offering up to the minute assistance in what is a fast-paced and dynamic industry.

-We write blog posts semi-regularly covering topics like modern trends in search and where we think organic performance marketing is headed.
+We write SEO news and blog posts semi-regularly covering topics like modern trends in search and where we think organic performance marketing is headed.

 The reason we wanted to put this blog post together is;